 You will also want to verify your location with Google.
 Typically, this involves Google mailing a postcard to your business address.
 Once you receive the postcard you’ll enter a code into the web address they give you to show that you are the business owner.

-How Do I Get My Google Business Listing Seen by More People?
+How Do I Get My Google Business Profile Listing Seen by More People?

-Once you’ve created your Google My Business profile, you want to make sure you’re showing up in as many search results as you can.
+Once you’ve created your Google Business Profile, you want to make sure you’re showing up in as many search results as you can.
 Experts call this search engine optimization or SEO.
-Google My Business especially helps what’s called “Local SEO.”
+Google Business Profile especially helps what’s called “Local SEO.”

-That said, here are a few tips on how to use Google My Business to rank higher and generate more leads.
+That said, here are a few tips on how to use a Google Business Profile to rank higher and generate more leads.

-Tip 1: Complete Your Google My Business Profile Completely
+Tip 1: Complete Your Google Business Profile Completely

 A complete and accurate profile will take precedence over a profile with the bare minimum of info.
 The extra info lets Google know your business is actually relevant to a search.
 Plus, the location info you provide helps Google determine the distance between you and the user, another key factor in local SEO.